commitizen-tools/commitizen/docs/bump.md

 ### `--annotated-tag`

 If `--annotated-tag` is used, commitizen will create annotated tags.
 Also available via configuration, in `pyproject.toml` or `.cz.toml`.

+### `--annotated-tag-message`
+If `--annotated-tag-message` is used, commitizen will create annotated tags with the given message.

 ### `--changelog-to-stdout`